 - Brookings Campus

-- Some courses offered at the University Center-Sioux Falls
+- Some courses offered at the Community Center for Sioux Falls